 - Assaults in poorly or unlit parking lots

 - Faulty locking mechanisms for secured access apartment buildings

 - Robberies or assaults on commercial property with no security cameras

 - Sexual assault in apartments or lodging with badly lit hallways, unsecured outer doors, or weak room locks

 - Fights at clubs or bars that weren’t stopped by staff

 Based on the typical facts of these claims, you can understand that hotels, bars, shopping centers, apartment complexes, and arenas are often the locations where negligent security is an issue.
 The owners of these establishments have a duty to lawful guests and tenants to provide adequate security.
 Some reasonable measures might include proper lighting, security cameras, hiring security, and training staff to be vigilant about safety concerns.

 Your Injuries May Have Been Caused by Negligent Security

 If you’ve been injured while at a commercial property, such as a hotel, shopping mall, or bar, you may be entitled to compensation for your damages.
 It may not have occurred to you that the property owner could be responsible because of failing to act reasonably by providing adequate lighting, staff, or door locks.
 You need our experienced personal injury attorneys to analyze the facts of your case and help secure compensation for your injuries.
-Contact Charlotte premise liability attorneys of Randall & Stump, PLLC at (980) 237-4579 for your free initial consultation.
+Contact Charlotte premise liability attorneys of Randall & Stump, Criminal Defense Attorneys at (980) 237-4579 for your free initial consultation.